Conditions We Treat at Our Chiang Mai Rehab

 - Stimulants such as cocaine and methamphetamine used for performance, confidence, or staying awake

-- Opioids and painkillers used beyond medical need, often after surgery or injuries, including prescription drug dependency on tramadol, codeine, and gabapentin
+- Opioids and painkillers supported by our opioid addiction treatment, often after surgery or injuries, including prescription drug dependency on tramadol, codeine, and gabapentin

 - Benzodiazepines and sleeping tablets that started for anxiety or insomnia and now feel impossible to stop, treated through our benzodiazepine taper protocol